Dining up north: Pequot to Crosslake

 You'll find plenty of ribs and chops, but also wild-rice omelets, whale-sized walleye, all-you-can-eat pasta and the infamous Garbage Pizza.

-Here's the updated 2012 edition of our insiders' guide to dining in and around the Whitefish Chain, the lower-profile but still-busy northern edge of the Brainerd Lakes.
+Here's our insiders' guide to dining in and around the Whitefish Chain, the lower-profile but still-busy northern edge of the Brainerd Lakes.

 For more about bicycling, golfing and sightseeing in the area, see our other Brainerd Lakes stories.